-\textbf{Related Literature.} Multi-agent and mean field games provide a powerful framework for studying strategic interactions among a large number of agents, such as investors in financial markets.
-While multi-agent games capture the finite-population dynamics where individual decisions indirectly or directly affect others, mean field games approximate these interactions in large populations by considering the aggregate behavior, significantly simplifying the mathematical analysis and computational efforts.
-Mean field games, introduced independently by \cite{HuangMCMFG} and \cite{LLMFG}, have gained popularity in financial mathematics over the last two decades.
-It is beyond the scope of this paper to provide a comprehensive introduction to mean field games, and for this, we refer to \cite{bensoussan2013}, \cite{Carda19} and \cite{ProbabilisticTheoryOfMFG}.
-For our context, we would like to direct the attention to \cite{EspinosaTouzi2015}, \cite{Bielagk} and \cite{LZ19}.
-The former two both consider optimal investment for exponential utility with relative performance concerns.
-In \cite{EspinosaTouzi2015}, the authors establish in a Black-Scholes market the existence and uniqueness of a Nash equilibrium for both unconstrained agents and those subject to portfolio constraints.
-Similarly, \cite{Bielagk} investigates both an $n$-agent and a mean field game framework and employs coupled quadratic backward stochastic differential equations (BSDEs) to study equilibrium pricing under social interaction.
-Finally, the latter considers for CARA and CRRA preferences a multi-agent and a mean field game with relative performance concerns in a Black-Scholes market with common noise Brownian motion.
-The authors obtain unique time-independent constant equilibria.
-In particular, \cite{LZ19} was followed by much subsequent work in various directions including \cite{Bauerle23}, \cite{Bo2022}, \cite{BWY24}, \cite{LackerSoretConsumption}, \cite{Reis22} and \cite{FBSDE}.
+\textbf{Related literature.} Multi-agent and mean field games provide a powerful framework for the study of strategic interactions among a large number of agents, such as investors in financial markets.
+While multi-agent games capture the finite-population dynamics where individual decisions may affect others, mean field games approximate these interactions in large populations by considering the aggregate behavior, which simplifies analysis and computation.
+Mean field games, introduced independently by \cite{HuangMCMFG} and \cite{LLMFG}, have become influential in financial mathematics over the last two decades; for general treatments see \cite{bensoussan2013,Carda19,ProbabilisticTheoryOfMFG}.
+For works closest to our setting, see \cite{EspinosaTouzi2015,Bielagk,LZ19}.
+The former two consider optimal investment for exponential utility with relative performance concerns in Black--Scholes markets; \cite{EspinosaTouzi2015} establishes existence and uniqueness of Nash equilibria, and \cite{Bielagk} studies $n$-agent and mean field formulations via coupled quadratic BSDEs.
+The latter, \cite{LZ19}, treats CARA and CRRA preferences in a Black--Scholes market with common-noise Brownian motion and obtains unique time-independent constant equilibria; it has inspired a number of subsequent works including \cite{Bauerle23,Bo2022,BWY24,LackerSoretConsumption,Reis22,FBSDE, SZ24}.